Associate Professor of English

 Co-Director of Graduate Studies

 Old English language and literature, Victorian medievalism (especially romances and translations), Middle English language and literature, Old Norse/Icelandic literature, fantasy fiction, the history of the English language, translation and adaptation

 Michael Kightley joined the faculty in 2014, after five years as an Assistant Professor at the University of Alabama at Birmingham.
-He holds a B.Sc. in Human Biology (the University of Toronto), as well as an M.A. in English (Queen's University, Kingston) and a Ph.D. in English (the University of Western Ontario).
+They hold a B.Sc. in Human Biology (the University of Toronto), as well as an M.A. in English (Queen's University, Kingston) and a Ph.D. in English (the University of Western Ontario).
 Dr. Kightley's research has two main focuses: medieval English literature and medievalism (the study of modern re-imaginings of the medieval period).
-He is particularly interested in representations of racial, ethnic, familial, and other communities within these various literatures.
-He has published articles on Beowulf, The Battle of Maldon, Charles Kingsley, William Morris, and J. R. R. Tolkien.
+They are particularly interested in representations of racial, ethnic, familial, and other communities within these various literatures.
+They have published articles on Beowulf, The Battle of Maldon, Charles Kingsley, William Morris, and J. R. R. Tolkien.

 “The Brothers of Beowulf : Fraternal Tensions and the Reticent Style.”
 Forthcoming in ELH.

 “Socialism and Translation: The Folks of William Morris's Beowulf .”
 Forthcoming in Studies in Medievalism 23 (2014): 167-88.

 “Hereward the Dane and the English, but Not the Saxon: Kingsley's Racial Anglo-Saxonism.”
 Studies in Medievalism 21 (2012): 89-118.

 “Communal Interdependence in The Battle of Maldon .”
 Studia Neophilologica 82 (2010): 58-68.

 “Reinterpreting Threats to Face: The Use of Politeness in Beowulf , ll.
 407-472.”
 Neophilologus 93 (2009): 511-20.